herguad/data_analysis/README.md

 3. Focusing on countries and continents
 - Which countries have the most released movies in different years?
 And which ones have the least?
 - What can be said about the gretaer and smaller number of releases per continent?
+   What proportion of the total movies released each year does  each continent?

 ## Movies in general